Leadership Overview

 Michael Crawley - Chief Executive Officer

 Michael Crawley, the Chief Executive Officer at Northland Power, directs the company's overall strategy and operational execution.
-Overseeing the development, construction, and operation of clean and green power projects, Crawley ensures alignment with Northland Power's mission to produce electricity from renewable resources and clean-burning natural gas.
-This leadership role involves guiding the company's expansion across Canada and Europe, focusing on sustainable energy solutions.
-Michael Crawley drives the company's financial performance and market positioning by fostering innovation and operational efficiency.
-The Chief Executive Officer's responsibilities include managing key stakeholder relationships and ensuring the long-term growth and profitability of the organization.
-By championing a culture of excellence, Crawley cultivates a team dedicated to delivering reliable and environmentally responsible energy.
+Overseeing the development, construction, and operation of clean and green power projects, Michael Crawley ensures alignment with Northland Power's mission to generate electricity from renewable resources like wind, solar, and hydropower, alongside clean-burning natural gas and biomass.
+This leadership role involves guiding the company's expansion across Canada and Europe, securing power purchase agreements, and optimizing revenue arrangements.
+By focusing on sustainable energy solutions, Michael Crawley drives the company's market position and financial performance, ensuring long-term growth and a significant contribution to the energy sector.

 Jeffrey Hart - Chief Financial Officer

-Jeffrey Hart, the Chief Financial Officer at Northland Power, manages all financial aspects of the company's operations.
-Overseeing financial planning, risk management, and capital allocation, Hart ensures the fiscal health of Northland Power's clean and green power projects.
-This role involves securing financing for development and construction, managing investor relations, and optimizing revenue streams from power purchase agreements.
-Jeffrey Hart's financial acumen supports the company's strategic objectives in Canada and Europe, driving sustainable growth.
-The Chief Financial Officer's oversight extends to accounting, treasury, and financial reporting, ensuring compliance and transparency.
-By analyzing market trends and financial performance, Hart provides critical insights to guide executive decision-making and maintain robust financial stability for Northland Power.
+Jeffrey Hart, the Chief Financial Officer at Northland Power, manages all financial operations and strategic financial planning.
+Overseeing capital allocation, investment strategies, and financial risk management, Jeffrey Hart ensures the economic viability of Northland Power's clean and green power projects.
+This role involves securing financing for development and construction, managing relationships with financial institutions, and optimizing revenue streams from power purchase agreements.
+By providing critical financial oversight, Jeffrey Hart supports the company's expansion across Canada and Europe, driving profitability and ensuring sustainable growth in the renewable energy sector.
+The financial health of the enterprise relies on Hart's expertise in navigating complex market dynamics.

 Victor Gravili - Chief of Staff & Global Vice President, Corporate Affairs